Wide Width Shoes - The Essential Guide

 Does a wide shoe make a difference?

-If you have wide feet then the answer is very clear: Yes!
+If you have wider feet then the answer is very clear: Yes!

-Squeezing a wide foot into a regular width shoe can not only be uncomfortable and painful, but also cut off the blood circulation in your feet, causing pain as well as a long list of foot problems.
+Squeezing a wide foot into a narrow shoe can not only be uncomfortable and painful, but also cut off the blood circulation in your feet, causing foot pain as well as a long list of foot problems.

 With wide width shoes you can give your feet both the space and the support they need and allow the foot to function properly.